-This CDC website has information on a variety of health and aging-related topics, including emergency preparedness, preventive care, mental health, the Healthy Brain Initiative, and more.
+This CDC website has information on a variety of health and aging-related topics, including emergency preparedness, preventive care, advance care planning, chronic disease management, and more.

 Eldercare Locator is a service by the U.S. Administration on Aging to help users find resources for older adults.
 Information is available through a searchable online database or by calling 1-800-677-1116.